Model quantum optimization problems with the OptimizationProblem class¶

 No variables

-The OptimizationProblem supports four types of variables:
+The OptimizationProblem class supports four types of variables:

 Binary variables can have the value 0 or 1.